-1 These are bird populations identified by the CEA as least able to tolerate adverse effects on their populations and remain viable in the long-term.
+&lt;sup>2 These are bird populations identified by the CEA as least able to tolerate adverse effects on their populations and remain viable in the long-term.

-Action Measure Description Key objective Responsible entity Timeframe mitigation effectiveness Immediate review of process in the event of a recorded mortality for a priority bird VEC, to determine if additional actions could be implemented to further reduce collision risk.
-Actions to be implemented on the level of the stu dy area 9 Data sharing All developers to make annual summaries of their respective monitoring and mitigation efforts publicly available to support baseline knowledge, increase transparency and understanding of the work being undertaken.
-Maximise the knowledge base in the region.
-All developers Variable, depending on the data released 10 Joint training of observers All developers to contribute to the joint training of a pool of skilled bird observers who are able to carry out baseline and monitoring surveys throughout the study area, and adjacent Important Bird Area Ensure comparable observer standards are maintained across all project sites.
-All developers On-going, with establishment prior to commencement of operation 11 Coordination of observer networks All developers to co-ordinate in the Project area to site observer networks where these can be of greatest benefit Maximise the benefits from an extended observer network All developers On-going, with establishment prior to commencement of operation 12 Discussion forum Facilitate / support an annual biodiversity workshop / conference for all wind farms in the Project area, to facilitate knowledge exchange, share experiences and plan cumulative actions Improve regional knowledge of priority avian VECs and improve wind farm operations All developers Annually Other actions 13 Determine mortality thresholds for priority bird VECs For each priority bird VEC, RSWE will set a threshold of acceptable mortality, beyond which offsets for that species will need to be developed (Step 4 - not yet undertaken).
-Set a threshold for acceptable mortality ECOConsult / RCREEE On-going and will be included a in an updated version of the report.
+Action Measure Description Key objective Responsible Timeframe entity mitigation Immediate review of process in the event of a recorded mortality for a priority bird effectiveness VEC, to determine if additional actions could be implemented to further reduce collision risk.
+Actions to be implemented on the level of the study area 9 Data sharing All developers to make annual summaries of their respective monitoring and Maximise the knowledge base All Variable, depending on the mitigation efforts publicly available to support baseline knowledge, increase in the region. developers data released transparency and understanding of the work being undertaken.
+10 Joint training of All developers to contribute to the joint training of a pool of skilled bird observers who Ensure comparable observer All On-going, with observers are able to carry out baseline and monitoring surveys throughout the study area, and standards are maintained developers establishment prior to adjacent Important Bird Area across all project sites. commencement of operation 11 Coordination of All developers to co-ordinate in the Project area to site observer networks where Maximise the benefits from All On-going, with observer networks these can be of greatest benefit an extended observer developers establishment prior to network commencement of operation 12 Discussion forum Facilitate / support an annual biodiversity workshop / conference for all wind farms in Improve regional knowledge All Annually the Project area, to facilitate knowledge exchange, share experiences and plan of priority avian VECs and developers cumulative actions improve wind farm operations